 Either event resets the control registers and clears all the sequential circuits in the device.
-Reset signals should be at least six master-clock periods long.
-It is recommended to synchronize the reset signal with the master clock in master/slave cascade, and to tie all reset pins together.
+Reset signals should be at least 6 master-clock periods long, and it is recommended to synchronize the reset signal with the master clock in master/slave cascade.
 For devices in cascade, it takes at least two FS cycles to apply software reset to all devices, with the master being always programmed last.